dcoxnard/elf/README.md

 ```

 ## TODO
-- Helpful text for form elements
 - Styling
 - Navigation
 - Logging
-- Optional show button for PW
 - Uncouple the expiration time messages - put in app config
 - Upload image
 - app's Round() should live as a session variable